Nick-Baumann/gobbo-ai/DEVLOG.md

 - 2025-11-17: candidate passed at 56%
 - 2025-11-17: trained for 6 epochs instead of 8
 - 2025-11-18: split a long function
+- 2025-11-18: fewer allocations in the hot loop